Back to Blogs

 Where to Find Little Nods to Dickens in Bury St Edmunds

-A quote from Dickens' The Pickwick Papers sits proudly on a bench outside The Corn Exchange Wetherspoons at the top of Abbeygate Street.
+A quote from Dickens' The Pickwick Papers is carved into on a bench outside The Corn Exchange Wetherspoons at the top of Abbeygate Street.

 Pickwick Crescent